LouisKraemer/gbgh/README.md

 ### In the front

+First, we request two sets of data.
+The first gives us all the informations about the velov stations and their location so we can place them on the map.
+The second one concern the facebook events taking place during the the present moment.
+After the initial load, the user can do one of two things :
+- We can click on a district to zoom in and see precisely which stations and which event are nearby.
+For that, we use d3 zoom ability.
+- We can select a different date.
+For a selected date, the front will request stations data for the next 30 minutes and store them allowing a more fluid navigation.

+#### Facebook logo

+Each logo can be of three different color :
+- Green : the event will happen in the next two hours or less
+- Orange : the event is happening
+- Red : the event ended less than two hours ago
+The size get its greatest size when the event is near the begining or the end.

+#### Stations

+Each stations is represented by a circle.
+When hovering a circle we get three informations :
+- The name of the station
+- The number of available bikes
+- The number of available bike stands
+The size represents the ratio of available bikes over the maximum capacity giving us a simple visualization.

 ## How to

 Afin de profiter de nos recherches, il faut tout d'abord installer les packages à l'aide la commande "npm install".
 Par la suite il suffit d'ouvrir index.html.